College sports: Europe

-British Universities and Colleges Sport (BUCS) is the governing body for university and college sports in the UK.
-It runs leagues in 16 sports and an annual championship meeting, which in 2011 covered 19 sports.
-BUCS organization is very different from the USA's NCAA in the sense that BUCS is not competitive to compete in like the NCAA.

-BUCS Super Rugby is the top competition for university-level rugby in the United Kingdom.
-Currently, there are 10 universities that compete in BUCS Super Rugby.

-There were undergraduate boat races in Victorian England, and The Boat Race between Oxford and Cambridge is still an annual event.
-The assimilation of sports into academic life at Cambridge University in the nineteenth century has also been documented.

-In the 1990s, ultimate frisbee became a popular sport on university campuses, leading to the establishment of a national sport federation.

-Universities in Wales support national development of athletics.
-The Wales National Pool at Swansea University provides for a high level development of swimming.

 Eastern Europe

 Armenia

 The Armenian Student Sports Federation (ARMSSF) is a national non-governmental organization responsible for advocating, supporting and promoting the interests of students' sports and physical activities in Armenia.
 The headquarters of the federation is located in Yerevan.
 The Federation maintains numerous cooperation agreements with universities across Armenia.

 The Federation is responsible for sending student athletes to participate in various international and European level university sporting championships, including the World University Summer & Winter Games, the FISU World University Championships, and the Pan-European Student Games.
 The ARMSSF also organizes national events, competitions, and activities for students across Armenia and often collaborates with other sporting federations such as the Armenian Table Tennis Federation, the Armwrestling Federation of Armenia, the Armenian National Rowing and Canoe Federation, and the Figure Skating Federation of Armenia, among others.

 The ARMSSF organizes the annual "Student Sports Games of the Republic of Armenia".
 In November 2014, over 3500 students from 21 Armenian universities participated.
 The games are sponsored by the Ministry of Education and Science.